-When you add another service application to the farm, the farm and the queue infrastructure provide load balancing automatically.
+Important If these performance counters indicate a bottleneck, upgrade the components that are causing the bottlenecks, or add one more additional Project Server application server as a service application so that the load is balanced among multiple servers.
+Warning When you add another service application to the farm, the farm and the queue infrastructure provide load balancing automatically.
 If these performance counters indicate that the Project Server application server is not bottlenecked.
 However, the average wait time remains high, this may indicate that your Project Server application server might have fewer job processor threads than are required to meet the inflow of jobs.
 You can also increase the number of job processor threads.

 Try increasing the number of job processor threads by using the following procedure: